My original comment policy was here. Now it’s new and updated!

 2. To cut down on automated spam, registration may be required.
 Comments may be held in moderation if you’ve never commented before or if you include lots of links.
 Lots of links make me wonder.

 3. Keep it clean and reasonably nice.
 My mother could be reading.
 And the last thing I need is a call from my mother explaining that people on my blog aren’t very nice.
-She’s already a bit concerned about my living in Philadelphia, so we don’t need to add to the list of worries.
+She’s already a bit concerned about my living up north, so we don’t need to add to the list of worries.
 She loves me, she’s a Southern mom, she worries, it’s what she does.
 I don’t want to have to increase her blood pressure medication because of something that you wrote.
 So be nice.

 4. No spam, no selling products or services, no free advertising for your own blog.
 Talk to Google or Yahoo if you need advertising.
 And if you’re a lawyer trolling for business, shame on you.
 Get your own damn blog.